-9.9 Solar Car Markings
+9.8 Solar Car Markings

-9.9.A Solar Car Numbers
+9.8.A Solar Car Numbers

-9.9.A.1 Each team registered for the Event will have a unique number approved by Headquarters (positive integer, three (3) digits maximum).
+9.8.A.1 Each team registered for the Event will have a unique number approved by Headquarters (positive integer, three (3) digits maximum).

-9.9.A.2 This number must be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.
+9.8.A.2 This number must be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.

-9.9.A.3 Each number must have a minimum of 50 mm of unobstructed background color on all sides.
+9.8.A.3 Each number must have a minimum of 50 mm of unobstructed background color on all sides.
 These colors can be black on white, white on black, or another high-contrast color approved by Headquarters.
 The numerals themselves must be a minimum of 250 mm high, 120 mm wide (except the numeral one), and have a minimum brush stroke of 40 mm.
 Numbers containing more than one digit must have a minimum of 25 mm spacing between the digits.

-9.9.B Institution Name(s) & Sponsors
+9.8.B Institution Name(s) & Sponsors

-9.9.B.1 The name of the Institution(s) hosting the team must be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.
+9.8.B.1 The name of the Institution(s) hosting the team must be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.

-9.9.B.2 Headquarters must approve the use of abbreviations or initials.
+9.8.B.2 Headquarters must approve the use of abbreviations or initials.
 The Institution's name shall be larger and more prominent than any team sponsor name/logo.
 Additional graphics related to a team's institution(s) or sponsors are permitted, provided they are neither offensive nor disruptive.

-9.9.C Event Logo
+9.8.C Event Logo

-9.9.C.1 The Event logo must be applied on both sides of the solar car.
+9.8.C.1 The Event logo shall be clearly displayed on both sides of the solar car and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.

-9.9.C.2 The logo will be provided by Headquarters and will measure no more than 200 mm in height by 300 mm in width.
+9.8.C.2 The logo will be provided by Headquarters and will measure no more than 200 mm in height by 500 mm in width.